choosehappy/QuickAnnotator/README.md

 ```
 pip3 install -r requirements.txt
 ```
+*Note:* The *requirements.txt* under root directory of cuda version 11.

 The library versions have been pegged to the current validated ones.
 Later versions are likely to work but may not allow for cross-site/version reproducibility